twitter/GraphJet/README.md

 oauth.accessTokenSecret=xxxx
 ```

+For obtaining the credentials, see [documentation on obtaining Twitter OAuth tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
 The public sample stream is available to registered users, see [documentation about Twitter streaming APIs](https://dev.twitter.com/streaming/overview) for more details.

 Once you've built GraphJet, start the demo as follows: